gravitational/teleport/rfd/0109-opsgenie-plugin.md

 ## What

 This RFD proposes a plugin that allows Teleport to integrate with Opsgenie, allowing access requests to show up as alerts in Opsgenie.
 This plugin will differ from existing plugins by being part of the Teleport binary directly.
+Doing so by creating a new Teleport service 'plugin_service' with the opsgenie plugin (and any future ones) being configurable resources.
+This will allow the plugins to be run either by themselves or alongside other Teleport services.

 ## Scope